TymekTM/Gaja-server/README.md

 ## 📝 License

-MIT License - see LICENSE file for details.
+MPL V2.0 License - see LICENSE file for details.

 ## 🤝 Contributing